openstack/octavia/doc/source/design/version0.5/component-design.rst

 * As certain sensitive data (TLS private keys, for example) will be transmitted over this communication infrastructure, all messages carrying a sensitive payload should be done via encrypted and authenticated means.
-Further, we recommend that messages to and from octavia VMs be signed regardless of the sensitivity of their content.
+Further, we recommend that messages to and from amphorae be signed regardless of the sensitivity of their content.

-OCTAVIA VM
+AMPHORAE
 ----------
 This is a Nova VM which actually provides the load balancing services as configured by the user.
 Responsibilities of these entities include: